 Upon your arrival in Toulouse, settle in to your hotel and freshen up, and then take some time to explore this lovely city.
 The capital of both the French department, and the larger Midi-Pyrenees Region, Toulouse is also the heart of Europe’s aerospace industry, home of both France’s Airbus Company and also a great attraction park, the Cité de l’Espace.
 Its world renowned university is one of the oldest in Europe (founded in 1229), and it was already the capital of the Visigoth Kingdom in the 5th century!
 A city with unique architecture made of pinkish terracotta bricks, earning it the nickname la Ville Rose ("the Pink City"), Toulouse counts two UNESCO World Heritage sites, the Canal Du Midi, and the Basilica of St. Sernin, on the Santiago de Compostela pilgrimage route.

 You have a long, but easygoing ride today, as it is very flat, and almost completely on lovely, paved bike path.
 Pass your first locks and canal projects on route to the small town of Castelnaudary, built on the foundations of the original Roman town.
 It is hard to imagine the centuries of warfare incurred here, as you wander the lovely small streets, eventually loved by Catherine de Medicis, when, as King Henri II’s wife, she becomes Countess of the region.
 The port here is developed as one of the main stops for barges on the Canal du Midi’s route, with a large (7 hectare) water basin.
-Castenaudary is also the capital of one of the region’s great specialties, the rich stew of beans, duck, and pork called cassoulet! (please note, the CLASSIC+ tour rides to Castelnaudary, and then you hop on the local train to Carcassonne, for a 2-night stay there).
+Castenaudary is also the capital of one of the region’s great specialties, the rich stew of beans, duck, and pork called cassoulet! (please note, the CLASSIC+ tour rides to Salle sur l'Hers, and detours to Castelnaudary the following day).

 You have a relaxing, easy ride today, as it leaves Carcassonne and follows the roads and bike paths along the Canal (flat!).
 Your route takes you through a mix of villages with odd names, stemming from the regional language, which for centuries was not French, but the local "Occitan": Marseillette, Puichéric (with its 13th century church and annual pig festival) and La Redorte.
 You pass another feat of canal engineering as well, the bridge of Orbiel, taking the canal over the Orbiel River!
 You also enter the wine region of the Canal du Midi today as you leave the canal to head into the picturesque Minervois vineyards – perhaps stop for a wine tasting, near the end of the day, as your ride is almost finished...
 Your beautiful hotel, the Chateau Siran is in a tiny village in the heart of the vineyards.